ibm-cloud-docs/power-iaas/get-started-dedicated-host.md

 3. Click **Dedicated hosts** on the left navigation menu.
         Here, you can see all existing dedicated hosts.
 4. Click a dedicated host group to open the details page.
-5. Click **Share** and select the workspaces that you want to share.
+5. Click **Share** and select the workspaces you want to share with.

-        Workspaces that are in the same region as the primary workspace and are in an active state can be selected.
+        Only workspaces in the same region as the primary workspace and in an active state can be selected.
         {: note}

 6. Click **Save**.